ChadAPSheridan/QuestLogCollapse/README.md

 ### Quest Log Not Collapsing/Expanding
 1. Check if the addon is enabled: `/qlc status`
+2. Open the configuration panel: `/qlc config`
+3. Verify that the current instance type is enabled in your active profile
+4. Check that the specific sections you want collapsed are enabled for that instance type
-2. Enable debug mode to see what's happening: `/qlc debug`
+5. Enable debug mode to see what's happening: `/qlc debug`
-3. Try manually toggling: `/qlc collapse` or `/qlc expand`
+6. Try manually toggling: `/qlc collapse` or `/qlc expand`

 ### Addon Not Loading
 1. Ensure files are in the correct directory
 2. Check that `QuestLogCollapse.toc` has the correct interface version
-3. Make sure both files are present and properly named
+3. Make sure all files are present and properly named (`QuestLogCollapse.lua`, `QuestLogCollapse_Config.lua`)
 4. Try `/reload` to refresh addons

+### Configuration Panel Not Opening
+1. Make sure both lua files are loaded properly
+2. Check for any lua errors using an error display addon
+3. Try `/qlc help` to see if basic commands work

+### Settings Not Saving
+1. Check that you have write permissions in your WoW directory
+2. Verify that `SavedVariables` and `SavedVariablesPerCharacter` are working
+3. Settings are saved when you log out or `/reload`

 ### Debug Information
 Enable debug mode with `/qlc debug` to see detailed information about: